Barbados

 Słabe strony

-• Dependency on tourism, particularly from the United Kingdom, the United States and Canada
+• Dependency on tourism (one-third of GDP, one-third of employment), particularly from the UK, the US and Canada

 • Reliance on imports of food, equipment and energy, accentuated by insularity